 Are Mung Beans Sprouts Keto?

-Despite mung bean keto not being allowed, mung bean sprouts are definitely something that could be added to a keto diet.
+Despite mung bean not being allowed on a keto diet, mung bean sprouts are definitely something that could be added.
 In one serving size which is ¾ a cup of sprouts there are only 3 grams of net carbs, making these a great addition to a keto meal plan.

 It is worth noting that mung bean sprouts have zero grams of fat for one serving size.
 A standard keto diet calls for 70% of the daily calories to come from fat.

-With mung bean sprouts being a very low-fat food it’s important to be sure to include other foods with high-fat contents.5
+With mung bean sprouts being a very low-fat food it’s important to be sure to include other foods with high-fat contents.8

 Mung Bean Keto Alternatives & Low Carb Beans

-After discovering that the question is mung bean keto is a no keto dieters may be curious to know what are some low carb bean options that would be acceptable on a keto diet.
+After discovering that mung beans are not keto-friendly, keto dieters may be curious to know what are some low carb bean options that would be acceptable on a keto diet.
 While most beans typically do have a high number of carbs and are best avoided on keto there are some low carb options.

 Here are 3 low carb bean alternatives to mung beans that are keto friendly beans.

-1. Green Beans: One cup of green cups contains 4 net carbohydrates.
-Not only do green beans have a low number of carbs for a fairly large serving size, but they are also a good source of folate and potassium, which have been associated with lower blood pressure.6
+- Green Beans: One cup of green cups contains 4 net carbohydrates.
+Not only do green beans have a low number of carbs for a fairly large serving size, but they are also a good source of folate and potassium, which have been associated with lower blood pressure.10

-2. Black Soybeans: Black soybeans have a salty flavor and are a very popular ingredient in Chinese cooking.
+- Black Soybeans: Black soybeans have a salty flavor and are a very popular ingredient in Chinese cooking.
 They actually have a different texture and taste compared to a black bean.
-If you’re wondering, are black eyed peas keto friendly, same goes with black beans?
-Both are relatively high in carbohydrates which makes them not good for keto but can be consumed in moderation.
+If you’re wondering whether black-eyed peas and black beans are keto-friendly, both are relatively high in carbohydrates, making them less suitable for a keto diet, though they can be consumed in moderation.

 Health Benefits of Mung Bean Sprouts

-While the answer to mung bean keto is no mung bean sprouts can be enjoyed on keto and possess a wide range of powerful health benefits.
+While the answer to mung bean on a keto diet is no, mung bean sprouts can be enjoyed on keto and possess a wide range of powerful health benefits.
 It’s incredible to know that there are a lot of significant changes that mung beans go through during the germination process, including higher levels of nutrients and significantly fewer carbs.

 There are 5 incredible health benefits mung bean sprouts have below.

-1. High Levels of Antioxidants & Vitamin C: Mung bean sprouts are formed through the germination of mung beans.
-Research has shown that after the germination process, mung bean sprouts have significantly higher levels of vitamin C and 6 times more antioxidant activity.8
+- High Levels of Antioxidants & Vitamin C: Mung bean sprouts are formed through the germination of mung beans.
+Research has shown that after the germination process, mung bean sprouts have significantly higher levels of vitamin C and 6 times more antioxidant activity.12

-4. Heart Health: Through research, it’s been discovered that mung bean sprouts have the possibility to lower blood sugar and reduce lipid proteins in the blood.11
+- Heart Health: Through research, it’s been discovered that mung bean sprouts have the possibility to lower blood sugar and reduce lipid proteins in the blood.15

-5. Reduce Disease Risk: Mung bean sprouts have the potential to reduce the risk of diabetes, high blood pressure, and abnormal cell growth.12
+- Reduce Disease Risk: Mung bean sprouts have the potential to reduce the risk of diabetes, high blood pressure, and abnormal cell growth.16

 Benefits of Low-Carb Beans